 This document is issued by the Nigerian Economic Summit Group Limited by Guarantee (NESG), for information purposes only and should not be construed in any circumstances otherwise.
 This document is based upon information from various sources that we believe are reliable.
 However, no representation is made concerning its accuracy, reasonableness or completeness.
 Neither the NES nor its patrons, directors, employees or any of its affiliates accept any liability for any loss arising from any use of this document or its documents should not be used as a substitution for exercising independent judgment and has no regard to the specific investment objectives, financial situation or particular needs of any specific recipient.
 This document includes certain statements, estimates and projections with respect to the future performance of macroeconomic variables.
 Such statements, estimates and projections may reflect various assumptions concerning anticipated economic developments that have not been independently verified.
 By receiving this document, you will not be deemed a client/member or provided with the protection afforded to clients/members of the NES.
 When distributing this document, NES is not acting on behalf of any recipient of this document and will not be responsible for providing advice to any recipient in relation to this document.
 The information contained herein is confidential and is solely for the use of those persons to whom it has been addressed.
-The information contained is not intended for distribution to the general public and may not be disclosed, report doced, redistribution or published in whole or in part for any purpose without the written permission of the NES.
+The information contained is not intended for distribution to the general public and may not be disclosed, reportatived or published in whole or in part for any purpose without the written permission of the NES.
 Neither the NES nor its patrons, directors, employees, affiliates accept any liability whatsoever for the actions of third parties in this respect.
-Neither the NES nor its patrons, directors, employees, affiliates and persons into whose possession this report corn any copy or part thereof may be distributed in any other jurisdictions w
+Neither the NES nor its patrons, directors, employees, affiliates accept any direct or indirect loss arising from the use of this document.
+Neither this report nor any copy or part thereof may be distribut